 The existence of congested zones can be locally detected by the "mesh / cellular" hybrid controller (Figure 1b), which is also equipped with a modem providing IP base connectivity to the central manager.
 The hybrid controller integrates the number of requests and individual positions, received during the same time interval.
 Once the individual positions are known, the relative positions are calculated.
 If the relative position is less than 2 m, a contamination risk locally exists and an alert message is send for the users and the CM is informed.
-This alert allows the CM to recalculate, in real time, the best route for the users that request wayfinding services avoiding crowded regions.
+This alert allows the CM to recalculate, in real time, the best route for the users that request wayfinding services avoiding crowded regions as exemplified in Figure 11.

-IV.
-CONCLUSIONS
+V. CONCLUSIONS